BlairCurrey/peggle-clone/README.md

 - [ ] aimer can also be controlled with mouse and fired with click
 - [ ] slow time if ball is on path for peg (within some small margin of error). `this.physics.world.timeScale = 1.5;` might be hard to do. maybe take the distance and velocity of ball. if distance is closing at the same rate as velocity, slow time.
 I think this would mean 1: it's getting closer, and 2: it's getting closer at the rate you would expect if it were heading right for it.
 I guess this would only work for last peg, because last peg of certain type could have something blocking it.
-- [ ] batch points in turn and "flush" to score at end. show score incrementing at end of turn in middle of scren (large) and then increment score in HUD.
+- [ ] batch points in turn and "flush" to score at end. show score incrementing at end of turn in middle of scren (large) and then increment score in HUD. or another interesting animation.
+Maybe a vertical bar that fills up then empties at end of turn with a soudn effect and a number incrementing about the bar.

 ## open questions

-- [ ] should i use geometry instead of sprites? for pegs. can probably handle polygon collision better (sprites are just circle/square?). or a mix?
+- [ ] should i use geometry instead of sprites? for pegs. can probably handle polygon collision better (sprites are just circle/square?). or maybe do a mix?
-- [ ] game style. clean, minimalistic, space-ish? black background, cyan pegs (high contrast). or maybe more muted?
+- [x] game style. clean, minimalistic, space-ish? black background, cyan pegs (high contrast). or maybe more muted?
+  - have the basic colors. originally inspired from alien but now has more contrast than starting color palette (which was basically all black/blue). emphasis on black/blue with some green and pink for contrast. kinda desaturated.
-- [ ] orb vs. peg name? peg comes from peggle. orb is spherical and may not work with other shapes ( so maybe just use it to refer to round pegs?)
+- [x] orb vs. peg name? peg comes from peggle. orb is spherical and may not work with other shapes ( so maybe just use it to refer to round pegs?)
+  - use pegs. orb is just a sperical peg and could always be renamed to circle peg, sphere peg, round peg, etc.

 # Theme inspo